A topic from the subject of Analysis in Chemistry.

 • Light Source: A hollow cathode lamp (HCL) that emits light at the resonance wavelength of the analyte.

-• Monochromator: A device that isolates the resonance line from the light emitted by the HCL.
+• Monochromator: A device that isolates the resonance line from other wavelengths emitted by the HCL, ensuring accurate measurement of the analyte's absorption.

-• Detector: A photomultiplier tube that measures the intensity of the transmitted light.
+• Detector: A photomultiplier tube (PMT) that measures the intensity of the transmitted light.
+The difference between the incident and transmitted light intensities is used to calculate absorbance.

-• Quantitative Analysis: Determines the concentration of an analyte in a sample.
+• Quantitative Analysis: Determines the concentration of an analyte in a sample using a calibration curve.

 Data Analysis